Get a quote Call Now Request Service Specials

 4.9

-Based on 3250 reviews
+Based on 4279 reviews

 js_loader

-As we mentioned above, moisture is released from your home’s air during the cooling process.
+Moisture is released from your home's air during the cooling process.
 When warm air comes into contact with the cold evaporator coils inside your system, water drips off of those coils the same way that water drips off the sides of a glass of water or a can of soda when you drink one outside.

 A drip pan sits right underneath your system’s evaporator coils and collects all of the moisture that drips off of them.
 Without the drip pan, that water would drip directly onto your system and cause some serious damage.